yaroslava-tkachuk/arduino_data_transmission/README.md

 # arduino_data_transmission
-Arduino USB Data Transmission Project
+Arduino USB data transmission project.

 A simple application created to test USB data transfer process between Arduino and PC using Python and C++.
 It represents the work of two 8-bit registers functioning in U2 system and basic processor operations done on them.